Published on 10/9/2017. Modified on 03/30/2022

 Good To Know About The Stockholm Pass

-- Get your Stockholm Pass on the official website when the 10% discount is available.
+- Get your Go City pass on the official website when the 10% discount is available.

-- The Stockholm Pass works on consecutive days so prepare your trip so that if you are staying 7 days a 5-day card is enough or, if you are staying 5 days, a 3-day card.
+- The Go City tourist card works on consecutive days so prepare your trip so that if you are staying 7 days a 5-day card is enough or, if you are staying 5 days, a 3-day card.

 - Opening hours for museums are reduced out of season and during the winter just a few of the boat trips are available.

-I still recommend the Stockholm Pass during your first visit to Stockholm (specially in spring, summer and autumn) because you get to see a lot for the little money it means for the trip budget as a whole and because Stockholm has a lot to offer (check my guide about what to see and do in Stockholm in 3 days)
+I still recommend the tourist card during your first visit to Stockholm (specially in spring, summer and autumn) because you get to see a lot for the little money it means for the trip budget as a whole and because Stockholm has a lot to offer (check my guide about what to see and do in Stockholm in 3 days)

 If you have a particular situation and want to ask me about it feel free to leave me a comment below and I will get back to you with an answer as soon as possible.